-Depending on when you visit, they have both summertime and winter activities that your family will enjoy.
+Depending on when you visit, Whitefish Mountain Resort has both summertime and winter activities that your family will enjoy.
 Skiing is the number one sport during the winter there, while dirt biking, ziplining, hiking, and alpine slides are popular during the summer.

 Yellowstone National Park

 You can enter Yellowstone National Park through Montana, on the North Entrance Road that runs through Gardiner, Montana, or at the Northeast Entrance via the Beartooth Highway route from Billings.

 Yellowstone is America’s first declared National Park and it has a number of neat features you won’t want to miss on your family vacation to Montana.